 SDCC: There have been some strong opinions on it all over the internet.
 But Kojima said he wanted someone who could portray the character in his late forties.
 Considering Hayter is 44, I found it quite odd.
 Many people still believe that Kojima is playing mind-games with us and he will still be involved.
 It wouldn’t be the first time he played a trick on us.
 But a lot of people aren’t pleased about it.

 Note – With MGSV in the past now, it’s clear that David Hayter was never part of the process.

 D: I see that, and I understand.
-After Metal Gear Solid came out – I don’t know if you knew this – but David basically wanted more money.
-He said “I know you guys (Konami) made millions of dollars from this game, and as the main character I want more money”.
-They (Konami again) said that they would replace him then, and they couldn’t replace him.
-They had a big audition all over town, and they could not match his voice.
+After MGS came out – I don’t know if you knew this – David basically wanted more money.
+He said “I know you guys made millions of dollars , and as the main character I want more money”.
+They said that they would replace him, but they couldn’t.
+They auditioned all over town, and they could not match his voice.
 So they gave him the money!
 You know what?
 He deserved it.
-So I’m sure Kiefer Sutherland is making a shit load of money.
+I’m sure Kiefer Sutherland is making a shit load of money.
 I can see how his voice is similar but I don’t get why.
-To me…you can see that David has so many fans.
-Why change it.
 I’m not gonna bite the hand that feeds me.
 I haven’t been asked to come back, but I’m sure that if he understood how much the fans like David, then he’d be silly not to bring him back.

 D: Speaking of which, I tried to message David on Twitter the other day, after he introduced me to his followers, and it wouldn’t let me.
 He added me and now doesn’t!